 At the same time, firm entry patterns have been argued to pose a significant impact on the aggregate economy.
 Gutiérrez and Philippon (2019) document a decline in entry of firms in the U.S. economy and estimate the elasticity of entry with respect to Tobin's Q to have dropped to zero since the late 1990s, up to which point it was positive and significant.
-Gutiérrez et al. (2021) argue that increases in entry costs have had a considerable impact on the U.S. economy over the past 20 years, leading to higher concentration, as well as
+Gutiérrez, Jones and Philippon (2021) argue that increases in entry costs have had a considerable impact on the U.S. economy over the past 20 years, leading to higher concentration, as well as lower entry, investment, and labor income.
+Figure 1 shows the increase in regulatory restrictions that has accompanied the decrease in entry.